ozfive/StoryBox/README.md

 ## Database configuration

-	The project depends on a SQLite3 database named rfids.db.
+	The project depends on a SQLite3 database named 'rfids.db' which is located in the 'StoryBox/db' folder.

 ## Who To Contact